Kids and Kubs

 and has since been maintained by other members

 of the club, presently Jon Reynolds The site was

 revised and updated during the summer of 2016.

-It was last monitored in December 2018
+It was last amended in April 2019

 Our beautiful playing field at North Shore Park

 The Kids and Kubs divide the members into four teams and play each

 other at North Shore Field Tuesdays, Thursdays, and some Saturdays begin-

 ning at 10:00 AM.
 Our regular season runs from November 1st to April 1st.